Transcripts Requiring an Apostille

 - Determine the shipping costs to that country by calling 314-539-5159 or emailing firstname.lastname@example.org.
 Shipping costs vary by country.

-- Submit the transcript request form to Central Student Records, along with an Application for the Apostille.
+- Submit the transcript request form to the Registrar's office (300 S. Broadway, St. Louis, MO 63102), along with an Application for the Apostille.

 - Include two payments:

 - One payment of $5 for the transcript, plus shipping costs to the foreign country, payable to STLCC.

 - A separate payment of $10, payable to the Missouri Director of Revenue, for the apostille.

 The Missouri Director of Revenue accepts credit cards (MasterCard, Visa, American Express, Discover), checks and money orders.
 To pay by credit card, the following information must be included in a letter addressed to the Missouri Secretary of State:

 - Your name exactly as it appears on the credit card.

 - Expiration date.

 - Approval for the office to charge the account.